warrior1211421/Gaming-Techies/content/posts/top-5-best-gaming-monitors-for-rtx-3080.md

           Increased view means you can keep your eye out for the enemy much effectively.
 In short, every aspect of the Samsung G7 favors multiplayer FPS games.
 However, if you want better graphics rather than a quick response time, this device is not the one for you.
     pros:
-      - pro: "High 240Hz Refresh Rate "
+      - pro: "High 240Hz refresh rate "
-      - pro: "Fewer Bezels "
+      - pro: "Fewer bezels "
-      - pro: "G-Sync + Freesync "
+      - pro: "G-Sync + freesync "
       - pro: Higher PPi
+      - pro: Fastest response time In the market
-      - pro: "Fastest Response Time In The Market Curved Display "
+      - pro: "Curved display "
     amzlink: https://amzn.to/2YGBWKo
     nameForTOC: Samsung Odyssey G7
     name: 2.
 Samsung Odyssey G7